microsoft/MTC_IOT_WALL/README.md

     ```
     Provision-EflowVm -provisioningType DpsSymmetricKey -scopeId <ID_SCOPE_HERE> -registrationId <DEVCIE_ID_HERE> -symmKey <PRIMARY_KEY_HERE>
     ```

-   > Note: You will likely need to execute the above command two times.
-Durnig the first execution, you might need to restart, and then execute the above statement again.

 Once you have successfully deployed **EFLOW** on your gateway device, it will take a few minutes for IoT Central to push down all the updates.